 peppermint chest rub

-This chest rub recipe is almost impossibly simple.
-Made with only coconut oil, shea butter and essential oils you can whip it up in a mater of minutes.
+This chest rub recipe is very easy to make.
+Made with coconut oil, shea butter and essential oils you can whip it up in a matter of minutes.

 Did you know that most VapoRub products are made from petrolatum which is derived from petroleum?
 This is not great for the planet and also not great for you or your children.